Skip to main content

 Integration basics

 Ory provides headless APIs for ease of integration.
-This ensures that Ory is compatible with many software stacks across different programming languages.
+This ensures that Ory is compatible with software stacks across different programming languages.

 This document provides the fundamentals required to get started with custom user interface integration.